Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 model only accounts for a small percent of the variability in trope counts, it is not a great predictor of a fight song’s trope count.

-The intercept tells us that for a song with 0 bpm and that is 0 seconds long, the expected number of tropes is 4.58 (this is nonsensical, as there is no such thing as a song that is 0 bpm or 0 minutes).
-The intercept of -0.00757 for `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected to decrease by 0.00757.
-The intercept of 0.000208 for `sec_duration` tells us that for an increase in a song’s duration by 1 second, the number of tropes is expected to increase by 0.000208.
-However, the p-values for the coefficients of `bpm` and `sec_duration`, 0.241 and 0.980. respectively, are both greater than our alpha level of 0.05.
-Therefore, we fail to reject the null hypothesis.
+The intercept tells us that for a song with 0 bpm which lasts 0 seconds, the expected number of tropes is 4.58.
+But of course, this is nonsensical since none of the fight songs we are considering in our analysis last 0 seconds (for that matter, no songs, by definition, last 0 seconds\!).
+The slope coefficient of -0.00757 for `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected to decrease by 0.00757.
+The slope coefficient of 0.000208 for `sec_duration` tells us that for an increase in a song’s duration by 1 second, the number of tropes is expected to increase by 0.000208.
+However, the p-values for the coefficients of `bpm` and `sec_duration`, 0.241 and 0.980 respectively, are both greater than our alpha level of 0.05.
+Therefore, we fail to reject the null hypotheses in favor of the alternative hypotheses.
+Hence, there is insufficient evidence that the slope coefficients for `bpm` and `sec_duration` are different than 0.

-There is insufficient evidence that the coefficients for `bpm` and `sec_duration` are different than 0.
+Circling back to our research question, it appears as though we have evidence that our two explanatory variables, `bpm` and `sec_duration`, do not seem to have any correlation to the trope count for a given fight song.

-Circling back to our research question, we now have evidence that our two explanatory variables, `bpm` and `sec_duration`, do not seem to have any correlation to the trope count for a given fight song.
+To confirm that there is no better linear model, we will use the `step()` function and backwards selection with AIC as the selection

-In order to make sure that there is no better model, we will use the `step()` function and use backwards selection with AIC as the selection criterion.
+criterion:

 ``` r
 (m_trope_count <- step(m_full, direction = "backward")) %>%